Sprained Ankle Exercises

 When can I begin sprained ankle exercises?

-You can begin some exercises a day or so after injury, depending on how bad your sprain is.
+You can begin some exercises a day or so after the injury, depending on how bad your sprain is.
 However, wait until the initial acute phase has passed before trying to really make progress.
 Exercises should always be pain-free.
 If it hurts, don’t do it is the general rule here.

 Sprained ankle mobility and stretching exercises

-If you have sprained your ankle then you need to be careful about sideways or lateral movements.
+If you have sprained your ankle, then you need to be careful about sideways or lateral movements.
 This is because you may stress and re-injure your sprained ligament.

 Active ankle mobility